 • The Dressing Room.
 Just like previous features, I wanted this to be so much more.
 However, all you can do here is pick an outfit for Ulala based upon the ones you’ve unlocked as you play the story.
 I thought we would be able to dress up other characters or maybe even mess around with our costume – even though you never see yourself when you’re playing.

-We have been informed that there is a DLC coming which allows you to dance along with Hatsune Miku, but I’m not sure if it’s going to be free, when it’s coming, if it’ll have new songs, or if it’s simply a new ‘costume/skin’ for Ulala.
-However, I’ll most likely pick it up as I buy anything with my turquoise-haired waifu in it!
+We have been informed that there is a DLC coming that allows you to dance along with Hatsune Miku, but I’m not sure if it’s going to be free, when it’s coming, if it’ll have new songs, or if it’s simply a new ‘costume/skin’ for Ulala.
+However, I’ll most likely pick it up as I buy anything with my turquoise-haired waifu in it! (*update – the DLC is out now and costs £3.69*)

 The visuals within Space Channel 5 VR are so cute and adorable at times.
 Just watching the little aliens all dance together is so much fun.
 All of the character models, from the ladies with the tight booty-shorts to the strange robotic reporter, all look great and are well choreographed with decent motion capture and flexible bodies.
 Although the visuals are a little on the simplistic side, the art direction looks a lot like the original games, so I can’t really complain about it.